-And 2020?
-Well if God's wish for us is to love one another, enjoy fellowship and grow together, then the Spirit was present 'big time' as St George's put on a truly magnificent pantomime to chase away January’s blues.
+Well we got the year underway with a bang because if God's wish for us is to love one another, enjoy fellowship and grow together, then the Spirit was present 'big time' as St George's put on a truly magnificent Cinderella pantomime to chase away January’s blues.
 Playing to 4 full houses there could be little doubt that those on the stage proved that christians have fun - young and old.
 Special thanks to Liz as director to guide the cast through many weeks of rehearsal, to Karen for showing just how good she is at set design and stage management and to Beryl for creating costumes on a shoestring that would have done CFT proud.
 And to cap it all a goodly sum was raised for church funds.
 Funds subsequently further topped up by a successful jumble sale.

 If the early months were the best of times, Covid-19 gave us the worst of times.
 The fear and concern.
 The illness and loneliness.
 The loss of jobs and freedoms.
 The break from our worship as a community of christians.
 But we have risen to the challenge.

 The best has been our coming together, even in relative isolation.

 The willingness of people to help a neighbour or the many who volunteered to help a fellow Donnington-ite who they have never met before.

 Over 4 tonnes of food and household necessities plus £800 was donated at the regular Saturday Pop-Up Foodbank depot at Donnington Hall and which was whisked away each Monday morning to feed complete strangers in need.
 It proved a real place for the community to see a friendly socially-distanced face and exchange news.

 Reaching out with a series of 5 newsletters to the whole community to reassure them that no-one will be forgotten, all will be helped who need it.
 A new facebook page to link our community together.